vikash-src/NotificationSyatem/README.md

 # NotificationSystem

 It is a centralized generic service for notifications that can be used by a variety applications for their notification needs.
-It accepts messages in a JSON String format. currently it has only Email processor but the design it capable of easily adding various types of messages.
+It accepts messages in a JSON String format.
+[Sample message can be seen here](#-sample-message). currently it has only Email processor but the design it capable of easily adding various types of messages.

 # Requirements
   * Java 1.8 or newer